FunkeMonke/is601851-finalGroupFall2023/README.md

 # is601851-finalGroupFall2023

+# Grading
+## Grading individual issues
+We made labels for the issues we claimed for ourselves.
+Mohammad has the "Mohammad" label while Erik has the "Erik" label.
+Use that to help navigate our issues.

 # Meeting Sign-In Sheet

 We met regularly weekly we just forgot to update the github as we went on.